IELTS Essay Topics with sample answer.

-Sample Answer: (It is mostly a negative trend)
+Sample Answer 3: [It is a negative development]

 We live in a global village, and with the introduction of the speedy transportation system, food grown anywhere could be transported to other parts of the world.
 It ensures that people can buy many types of local and foreign fruits, vegetables and other food items from the nearby markets.
 "If something is not locally grown, import it" - globalisation and the advancement in technology have made it a reality.

 Furthermore, consumers are often forced to purchase imported food that was preserved and produced with the use of chemicals and preservatives.
-They are harmful to our health, and people are purchasing those items at a higher price.
+They are harmful to our health, and people are purchasing those items at higher prices.
 Importers cannot ensure the freshness and proper nutrition of imported food.
 Local sellers also preserve them for several days.
-This makes it less nutritious and less fresh than the locally produced fruits and vegetables.
+This makes it less nutritious and less fresh than locally produced fruits and vegetables.

-In conclusion, I believe that transporting food over a long distance is undesirable and have more negative consequences than positive ones.
-It threatens our local farmers and chemically preserved fruits and vegetables that are being imported is not a healthy choice at all.
+In conclusion, I believe that transporting food over a long distance is undesirable and has more negative consequences than positive ones.
+It threatens our local farmers, and on top of that, chemically-preserved fruits and vegetables that are being imported are not a healthy choice at all.